PolymeshAssociation/bridge-watcher/README.md

 - SLACK_HOOK - An optional hook to send slack messages to when a bad transaction is detected
 - CONFIRMATIONS - The number of confirmations to consider a transaction finalized
 - MNEMONIC - The mnemonic of the account that is able to freeze the bridge

+## Optional Parameters

+- TELEMETRY - The URL to report bridge-watcher heartbeats to
+- USERNAME - The username for the bridge-watcher heartbeat URL
+- PASSWORD - The password for the bridge-watcher heartbeat URL

 See `.env.sample` for example values